These room sharing safety tips will help your little babies, toddlers, and preschoolers be able to sleep in a room and nursery together easily.

 I usually turned on the white noise app on my cell phone, but little hands had misplaced it.

 But let’s rewind… a few days earlier I had a feeling, a warning perhaps, that I should remove all the loose blankets in the room.
-I didn’t fully heed the feeling since I always worry I’m paranoid, but it never fully left my mind.
+Unfortunately, I didn’t fully heed the feeling since I always worry I’m paranoid.
+Still, it never fully left my mind.

 That afternoon, I put my son down in the room, and then a few minutes later put the baby in his pack n play at the foot of the bed.